EK-W/Rainbow/notes.md

 - Customizing this will change how getPreferredColor interacts with space.
 Lots of opportunity for strange things.
 - Could create color-wormholes
 - Could make the edges of the screen wrap around

+#GetPreferredColor
+- New pixel chance of completely changing target color.
+- Customizable radii
+- Weight one direction higher than other directions

 ##GetIdealAllowedColor
 ###Options for GetIdealAllowedColor: